MicrosoftDocs/learn/learn-pr/wwl-azure/describe-azure-identity-access-security/includes/11-summary.md

 ## Additional resources<br>

-The following additional resources are intended to provide more information on topics in this module or on additional topics related to this module.
+The following resources provide more information on topics in this module or related to this module.

+ -  [Microsoft Certified: Security, Compliance, and Identity Fundamentals](/learn/certifications/security-compliance-and-identity-fundamentals/) is an entire certification, with associated training, dedicated to helping you better understand and manage Security, Compliance, and identity.